 The Global Business Travel Association reckons it takes about 20 minutes to process a single expense report.
 And that’s if it’s straightforward and has no mistakes.
 Errors add 18 minutes of processing time, on average.

 With UK businesses reimbursing £8.8 billion worth of expenses each year, expense processing can quickly take over a huge chunk of your day.
-It’s also frustrating for employees, because they have to create expense reports first and often wait several weeks to get reimbursed.
+It’s also frustrating for employees, because they have to create expense reports in the first place and often wait several weeks to get reimbursed.

 But what if there was a way to drastically cut down processing time, keep your employees happy, and free yourself up so you can focus on other business-critical tasks?

 Over the last decade, technology has reshaped the workplace.
-But while tasks like maintaining your company’s general ledger and preparing a profit-and-loss account are arguably less time-consuming and relatively easier to do in 2020, expense processing is still stuck in the 1990s.
+But while tasks like maintaining your company’s general ledger and preparing a profit and loss account are arguably less time-consuming and relatively easier to do in 2019, expense processing is still stuck in the 1990s.

 Here’s a look at a typical company’s expense process and what can go wrong at each stage.

-Spending money is easy, but that doesn’t mean your employees won’t make critical mistakes.
+Spending money is easy to do, but that doesn’t mean your employees won’t make critical mistakes.
 In particular, they may:

 Any of these issues will create record-keeping problems and, potentially, disagreements with employees who will expect to be reimbursed despite the issues in their paperwork.